Kavin511/Kavin511/README.md

 ### Hii..I'm [Kavin](https://kavin-dev/netlify.app) 👋

-Self motivated to perceive a career in a firm with dedicated efforts  to associate myself with that organization which gives me a chance to enhance my knowledge and initiate long-term opportunities for professional growth
+Self motivated to start my career in a firm with dedicated efforts  to associate myself with that organization which gives me a chance to enhance my knowledge and initiate long-term opportunities for professional growth

 ### Connect with me: